pavels-k/pavels-k/README.md

 - ⚡ **Fun fact**
-  I once reduced a bank's report generation time from 8 hours to 15 minutes—just enough time to brew a perfect cup of coffee! ☕
+  I once reduced a bank's report generation time from 8 hours to 15 minutes - just enough time to brew a perfect cup of coffee! ☕